mooltiverse/nyx/docs/_pages/guide/user/01.quick-start/gradle-plugin.md

 Release tasks
 -------------
-nyxClean - Deletes local release artifacts and reverts the release process to its initial state nyxInfer - Collects informations from the local Git repository to generate the new version and plan the release actions nyxMake - Builds the configured local release artifacts nyxMark - Marks the release by tagging and committing the repository nyxPublish - Publishes the new release to remote services and emits notifications
+nyxClean - Deletes local release artifacts and reverts the release process to its initial state nyxInfer - Collects information from the local Git repository to generate the new version and plan the release actions nyxMake - Builds the configured local release artifacts nyxMark - Marks the release by tagging and committing the repository nyxPublish - Publishes the new release to remote services and emits notifications